Danny7226/LearningSummary/systemdesign/README.md

     * Performance (low latency, tens of milliseconds)
     * Availability (no single point of failure, survives hardware/network failure)
     * Consistency
-* Define domain model and data model (ticket, parking lot, parking slot) (video, view...)
+* Define domain model and data model - Entity, ER, type and size of storage
   * What data we have and can potentially store
     * individual event (videoId, viewId, timestamp, viewerIdentity, etc.)
       * fast write, can slice and dice data however we want, can recalculate data and do analysis